 This means that for every customer you lose from a negative shopping experience, you aren’t just losing that instant cost of the product, you are losing $1,308.72.
 Multiply that number by the average amount of customers you lose each year, and you might be in a world of hurt.
 (Keep in mind that the average Customer Retention Rate for Retail is 63%, meaning attrition sits at 37%.)

 How to Ensure a Positive Shipping Experience

-To keep customers satisfied and returning for repeat purchases, here are several ways (of many) that you can utilize to improve the CX during the shipping stage.
+Business owners want to maintain satisfied customers who make repeat purchases, provide good customer service, and build their brand loyalty.
+Here are several ways (of many) that you can use to improve the CX during the shipping experience.

 Give them options.

 Customers have made it clear that the baseline for “fast” shipping has moved.
-With many retailers offering 2-day, next-day, and sometimes even same-day, you need to keep pace with competition to make sure that you are meeting customer delivery expectations.
+With many retailers offering 2-day, next-day, and sometimes even same-day delivery options, you need to keep pace with competition to make sure that you are meeting customer delivery expectations.
 Shippers should have carrier options that include a wide variety of services that they can extend to the consumer.

 Keep your promises.